 |Top 50% of class||100%|

-What are the requirements for admission to Hamilton College and what considerations affect admission decisions?
+What are the requirements for admission to Hamilton College and what student information is used for admission decisions?

 |Completion of College Preparatory Program||Recommended|